ulivanlrn/Atlant-Mobile/README.md

 - This function computes the metric gini = 2 * roc_auc - 1 based on transmitted feature and percentile.
 - After the best percentile for the feature is determined, the value corresponding to it is found.
 All higher values in the feature are substituted by it.
 ### In the file Models.ipynb main steps are shown for the following tasks:
-* training and evaluating the CatBoostClassifier model;
+* training the CatBoostClassifier model and its` evaluation;
 * selection of hyperparameters` optimal values for the LGBMClassifier model.